Reduce Customer Churn in 5 Steps with Bullet-Proof Retention

 The Problem We’re All Facing: Churn Baby Churn

 Churn is basically the bane of any subscription company’s existence.
-After you do so much work acquiring a customer and attempting to monetize them at an appropriate level, all of that energy is lost in one fell swoop to your customer leaving you.
+After you do so much work with customer acquisition, establishing the value of your product and attempting to monetize them at an appropriate level, all of that energy is lost in one fell swoop to your customer leaving you.

 While there are a multitude of reasons for churn, they fall into two main categories: active cancellations and delinquencies.
-Active cancellations occur whenever someone actively chooses to leave your product, whether it’s because they didn’t see the value, get their support ticket answered, or simply just don’t need the product.
+Active cancellations occur whenever a current customer actively chooses to leave your product, whether it’s because they didn’t see the value, get their support ticket answered, or simply just don’t need the product.

 While active cancellations are explainable and controllable in some manner for the most part, delinquencies are a bit trickier.
 While a good number of delinquencies occur because of expirations or credit card limit failures, the vast majority occur for much more obscure reasons.
 Hiccups in the credit card processor, new security protocols, and even false positive charge denials can all trigger a failure.